konelav/writeups/GoogleCTF2019-BQ/Day1.Ad.md

     know what's ahead of you.

-We can choose not to inspect Osmium immidiately.
+We can choose not to inspect Osmium immediately.
 In this case there will be an additional task.

 Ad (**ad**)